 There is some amount of credit to this in studies, but the actual reason this works is much simpler:

-By adding beneficial plants to your aquarium they actually take up a lot of the resources, such as excess nitrates, that algae and phytoplankton would use to grow.
+By adding more fast-growing plants to your aquarium you make sure that a lot of the free resources are taken up.
+These include excess Nitrate and Phosphate levels, that algae and phytoplankton would otherwise use to bloom.

-This is, again, not necessarily useful for a currently green fish tank water but it will stop blooms from happening in the first place.
+This is, again, not necessarily useful for green fish tank water but it will stop blooms from happening in the first place.